¡Welcome!

 • Cleaning enclosures.

-• Assisting animals in case of emergency.
+• Assisting animals in emergencies.

-• Participate in efforts to rehabilitate and release animals.
+• Participating in rehabilitation and release efforts.

-• Maintenance of animal enclosures and property.
+• Maintaining animal enclosures and the property.

 • Constructing organic structures for the animals.

-• Agricultural production (for volunteers and animals).
+• Agricultural production (for both volunteers and animals).

-• Cleaning under animal feeding stations.
+• Cleaning the animal feeding stations.

 • Providing water to animals.